 What are the elements of a story?

-The elements of a story are the core building blocks that every great work of fiction will have, whether it’s a short story or a series of novels, a literary coming-of-age saga or a science fiction epic.
-It’s these literary building blocks that make us care deeply for the characters, their journey, and the lessons they learn along the way.
+It’s these key elements that make us care deeply for the characters, their journey, and the lessons they learn along the way.
 They’re what make us take the journey and learn those lessons right beside them.

-The 12 elements of every great story
+The 12 essential elements of every great story

 1. A protagonist

-A protagonist is the central character within a work of literature.
-They’re the beating heart to which all roads lead, the one whose choices power the events of the plot.
-In a great story, all other literary elements and devices including the antagonist (which we’ll look at next), the supporting characters, the setting, and the rising conflicts will in some way support the protagonist’s journey.
+They’re the beating heart to which all roads lead, the one whose choices carry the plot to its conclusion.
+All other literary elements and devices including the antagonist (which we’ll look at next), environment, and conflicts will in some way support the protagonist’s journey.

 A great protagonist is particularly important because they’re the lens through while your reader will see the world of your story.
-It’s through their triumphs, losses, joys, passions, and agonies that we live within your story world and come away from it slightly changed—with a new perspective or a new understanding about what it is to be human.
+It’s through their triumphs, losses, joys, passions, and agonies that we live within your world and come away from it slightly changed—with a new perspective or a new understanding about what it is to be human.

 For tips on how to write a great protagonist, check out our lesson on character!